rtlee9/serveit/README.md

 # [1, 0, 1, 0, 2]
 ```

-Please see the [examples](examples) directory for additional usage samples.
+Please see the [examples](examples) directory for additional usage.

 ## Supported libraries
 * Scikit-Learn